-Each year in the United States, an estimated 9 million people get sick, 56,000 are hospitalized and 1,300 die of foodborne disease caused by known pathogens.
-These estimates help us understand the scope of this public health problem.1 However, to develop effective prevention measures, we need to understand the percentage of foodborne illnesses associated with specific foods; we call this work foodborne illness source attribution.
+Each year in the United States, an estimated 9 million people get sick, 56,000 are hospitalized, and 1,300 die of foodborne disease caused by known pathogens-these estimates help us understand the scope of this public health problem.
+However, to develop effective prevention-oriented measures, we need to understand the percentage of foodborne illnesses associated with specific foods; we call this work foodborne illness source attribution.

-With the creation of the Interagency Food Safety Analytics Collaboration (IFSAC) in 2011, the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), and the U.S. Department of Agriculture's Food Safety and Inspection Service (USDA-FSIS) agreed to improve data and methods used to estimate foodborne illness source attribution and provide timely estimates of the food sources of four priority foodborne pathogens: Salmonella, Escherichia coli O157, Listeria monocytogenes and Campylobacter.
-In this report, we use the term Listeria to refer to Listeria monocytogenes.
-IFSAC considers these priority pathogens because of the frequency (estimated 1.9 million illnesses each year combined) and severity of illness they cause, and because targeted interventions can significantly reduce these illnesses.
+With the creation of the Interagency Food Safety Analytics Collaboration (IFSAC) in 2011, the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), and the U.S. Department of Agriculture's Food Safety and Inspection Service (USDA-FSIS) agreed to improve data and methods used to estimate foodborne illness source attribution and provide timely estimates of the food sources of the four priority foodborne pathogens: Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter.
+Unlike in prior IFSAC Annual Reports, attribution estimates for Campylobacter are not presented in this year's report due to continued concerns about the limitations of using outbreak data to attribute Campylobacter illnesses to food sources.
+In this report, we use the term Listeria to refer to Listeria monocytogenes, and E. coli to refer to Escherichia coli.
+IFSAC considers these four priority pathogens because of the frequency (estimated 1.9 million illnesses each year combined) and severity of illness they cause, and because targeted interventions can significantly reduce these illnesses.

-IFSAC developed a method for analyzing outbreak data to estimate which foods are responsible for illnesses related to the four priority pathogens, using a scheme IFSAC created to classify foods into 17 categories that closely align with the U.S. food regulatory agencies' classification needs.2 IFSAC described this method and the resulting estimates for the year 2012 in a report, a peer-reviewed article,3 and at a public meeting.4 IFSAC derived the estimates for 2019 using the same method, with some modifications.
+IFSAC developed a method for analyzing outbreak data to estimate which foods are responsible for illnesses related to the four priority pathogens, using a scheme IFSAC created to classify foods into 17 categories that closely align with the U.S. food regulatory agencies' classification needs.
+IFSAC described this method and the resulting estimates for the year 2012 in a report, in a peer-reviewed article, and at a public meeting.
+IFSAC derived the estimates for 2020 using the same method, with some modifications.
 IFSAC publishes annual estimates of the sources of foodborne illness for the priority pathogens while continuing to work on methods to further improve these estimates.

-Consensus among the three agencies on methods and attribution estimates can help inform efforts to prioritize food safety initiatives, interventions and policies for reducing foodborne illnesses.
-The 2019 estimates achieve IFSAC's goals of using improved methods to develop estimates of foodborne illness source attribution for priority pathogens and of achieving consensus that these are the best current estimates for the agencies to use in their food safety activities.
-These estimates can also help scientists; federal, state and local policy-makers; the food industry; consumer advocacy groups; and the public to assess whether prevention measures are working.
+The consensus among the three agencies on methods and attribution estimates can help inform efforts to prioritize food safety initiatives, interventions, and policies for reducing foodborne illnesses.
+The 2020 estimates achieve IFSAC's goals of using improved methods to develop estimates of foodborne illness source attribution for priority pathogens and of achieving consensus that these are the best current estimates for the agencies to use in their food safety activities.
+These estimates can also help scientists; federal, state, and local policy-makers; the food industry; consumer advocacy groups; and the public to assess whether prevention-oriented measures are working.